Vaibhav21a/MugsAssignment/README.md

-hi there, I am Vaibhav Verma and a beginner full stack developer, learning full stack course from #Nxtwave #ccbp4.0 This is a dynamic website with some styling.
+hi there, I am Vaibhav Verma, a student and a beginner full stack developer, learning full stack course from #Nxtwave #ccbp4.0
+This is a dynamic website with some styling.
 Languages used in this project:
 1) Javascript